Gabriel Woolf: Arthur Ransome

 Woolf has abridged and recorded all of Arthur Ransome's Swallows and Amazons series of children's books.
 He was also elected President of the Arthur Ransome Society.

 Personal life

-He is married to the opera singer Dame Felicity Lott and they have a daughter, Emily (b.
+He is married to opera singer Dame Felicity Lott and they have a daughter, Emily (b.
 1984).

 He also has two children from his earlier marriage to Zara E Green.